 On February 15, 2005, OrthoClear, Chishti, Riepenhausen, Breeland, Tunnell, Kawaja and Wen filed a multi-claim cross-complaint against the Company, Thomas Prescott, Roger George, Eldon Bullington, David Thrower, Patricia Wadors, Gil Laks and Kelsey Wirth (collectively, the "Align Parties") alleging conspiracy, breach of contract, libel, slander, unjust enrichment, intentional interference with prospective economic advantage, and unfair competition.
-The cross-complaint seeks injunctive relief and monetary damages in an amount to be determined.
+The crosscomplaint seeks injunctive relief and monetary damages in an amount to be determined.

 On February 18, 2005, the Court granted the Company's request for and issued a Temporary Restraining Order ("TRO") prohibiting OrthoClear and the individual OrthoClear defendants from engaging, assisting, or participating, directly or indirectly, in soliciting, inducing to leave, recruiting, or encouraging any current Align employee or consultant to terminate or alter his or her employment or business relationship with the Company or attempting to do the same.
-The Court also granted the Company's request and issued a TRO prohibiting OrthoClear and the individual OrthoClear defendants from disclosing, using, lecturing upon or publishing any of the Company's proprietary information without the Company's express prior written permission.
+The Court also granted the Company's proprietary information without the Company's express prior written permission.
 In addition, in response to a cross-application for TRO filed by certain OrthoClear defendants, the Court enjoined Chishti and the Align Parties from disparaging each other in such a manner as to violate the mutual non-disparagement clause contained in the Separation Agreement between the Company and Chishti dated as of March 27, 2002.
 The Court also enjoined the Align Parties from advising any Align employee or consultant that he or she will be subject to criminal charges or a civil lawsuit if that person elects to change his or her employment status with the Company, unless the Company has good cause to believe criminal conduct has been or will be committed or that a civil cause of action will lie against the employee or consultant.
-The Court also required the Align Parties to refrain from taking any actions inconsistent with Federal or State securities laws relating to the issuance or redemption of the common stock of the Company.
-The Court scheduled an Order to Show Cause hearing why a Preliminary Injunction should not be issued in accordance with the terms of the TRO for March 8, 2005.
-On March 1, 2005, the Court signed a Stipulated Preliminary Injunction Order, whereby the Court ordered that the March 8th hearing date be vacated and further ordered that the express terms of the TRO remain in place until the earlier of (i) trial, (ii) written agreement of the parties or further Court order setting an earlier termination, or (iii) as to the preliminary injunction regarding non-solicitation or recruiting of Align employees or consultants only, October 27, 2005.
+The Court also required the Align Parties to refrain from taking any actions inconsistent with Federal or State securities laws relating to the issuance or redemption of the company store of the Company.
+The Court scheduled an Order to Show Cause bearing why a Preliminary Injunction Noder, whereby the Court ordered that the terms of the TRO for March 8, 2005.
+On March 1, 2005, the Court signed a Stipulated Preliminary Injunction Order, whereby the Court ordered that the the form and further ordered that the express terms of the TRO remain in place until the earlier of (i) trial, (ii) written agreement of the parties or consultants only, October 27, 2005.
 No trial date has been set in the case.